sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 In addition to the traits found in your constructed heritage, choose one of the following frames as your heritage gift.

-***Cross-Functional.*** With the Narratorís permission, you can choose an augment trait from a different frame instead of an augment trait for your chosen frame.
+***Cross-Functional.*** With the Narrator√≠s permission, you can choose an augment trait from a different frame instead of an augment trait for your chosen frame.

 #### Military Frame

 ***Battle Readiness.*** Your Speed increases to 30 feet and you are proficient with clubs, spears, and light crossbows.

 In addition, you have a melee weapon built into one of your arms that is immediately swapped out for a hand when sheathed.
 Choose one melee weapon that does not have the heavy, two-handed, or versatile property.
 When attached in this way, you are proficient with the weapon, it cannot be thrown, and you cannot be disarmed of it.
-The weapon can be replaced with another weapon with 10 minutes of work and a DC 13 Engineering or tinkerís tools check.
+The weapon can be replaced with another weapon with 10 minutes of work and a DC 13 Engineering or tinker√≠s tools check.

 ***Military Augments.*** Choose two of the following customizations to enhance your military frame.